Purcell Trench: Purcell Trench Faults

 The Purcell Trench is divided into three segments.
 The southern segment, which extends from Lake Coeur d'Alene through Sandpoint to north of Colburn, contains compelling evidence of the east-dipping Purcell Trench normal fault.
 The middle segment, which extends from Colburn and Naples, is unfaulted.
 The northern segment from Naples to Kootenay Lake also contains evidence of a major eastdipping normal fault.

 Glaciation

 The width and depth of the inner valley of the Kootenai River in Boundary County, Idaho, when the first glaciers arrived is unknown.
 The valley floor higher than the present outlet from the west arm of Kootenay Lake near Nelson, British Columbia, which is about 1730 ft above sea level (asl); it could have been as much as 2000 ft asl.
 There were at least three glacial invasions with their associated receding ice fronts.
 As of 1953 it was not possible to differentiate the effects of the earlier Illinoian and earlier glacial periods below Bonners Ferry from those of the Wisconsin glaciation period.
 It appears doubtful that the pre-Wisconsin ice sheets of the Cordilleran ice sheet reach to the valley of the Pend Oreille River.

+Each time the glaciers began to retreat, they blocked the northward drainage of meltwater and flooded the valley.
+This allowed hundreds of feet of fine-grained, silty sediment to deposit in the Purcell Trench and create the flat terraces seen today near Bonners Ferry.